TUMFTM/global_racetrajectory_optimization/Readme.md

 # Dependencies
 Use the provided `requirements.txt` in the root directory of this repo, in order to install all required modules.\
 `pip3 install -r /path/to/requirements.txt`

+# Creating your own friction map
+The script `main_gen_frictionmap.py` can be used to create your own friction map for any race track file supplied in the input folder.
+The resulting maps are stored in the `inputs/frictionmaps` folder.
+These friction maps can be used within the minimum time optimization.
+In principle, they can also be considered within the velocity profile calculation of the minimum curvature planner.
+However, this is currently not supported from our side.

 # Running the code
 * `Step 1:` (optional) Adjust the parameter file that can be found in the `params` folder (required file).